shellyln/go-loose-json-parser/README.md

 > **Note**
 > `Unmarshal` also works well for typed to untyped conversions and as deep cloning.

+## 🥅 Goal
+* Can read strict TOML.
+* Can read loose JSON, JSONC, JSON5, and TOML for configuration files.
+* Can be mapped to structs, untyped maps/slices, or primitives.
+* Can read many list and map literals in JavaScript, Python, PHP, Ruby, etc.

 ## 🚧 TODO

 ### APIs